The increase in blood pressure within a vein system called the portal venous system.

 Follow-up care following TIPS or DSRS procedures

-Follow-up care for TIPS and DSRS may differ depending on where the procedures are performed.
+Follow-up care for TIPS and DSRS may differ depending on the procedures performed.
 Here are basic guidelines:

 - Ten days after discharge, meet with your surgeon or hepatologist (liver specialist) to assess your progress.
 Laboratory work will probably be done at that time.